anerli/langur/README.md

 pip install langur
 ```

-Langur uses Anthropic by default, and it's recommended you use Anthropic models for the best results.
+Langur uses Anthropic by default, and it's recommended you use larger models for the best results.
 If you want though, you can [easily swap the LLM backend](#configuring-llm).
 Otherwise, setup your anthropic key `ANTHROPIC_API_KEY` before proceeding!

 ## Resources